 “When you’re in that job, you don’t get any pats on the head.
 I’ve done that job, and people generally just complain.
 I remember handing in the last episode of Jekyll, being really proud of it, and the producer said, ‘We need to talk.
 We’ve spent a lot of money.
 Again.’
 And you don’t want ‘We need to talk’ – you want, ‘You are wonderful and great!
 You haven’t embarrassed yourself with your hideous pretentiousness!’.”

 “Write an awful lot, and always write.
 Don’t go round whining that your stuff is better than everything else on television, because that’s a hopeless waste of talent.
 Don’t rave at the world for not employing you.
 Don’t moan that television executives are fools: I’ve worked with television executives and none of them are fools.
 They’re really bright, and they’d take most people to pieces in a conversation.
 It’s all too easy to be a neglected genius in a reeking bedsit, railing at the world.”

-December 2011 update: want more vintage Moffat, on this very site?
+Want more vintage Moffat, on this very site?
 Hit this link, then scroll down a bit, for an entire two-part Doctor Who Magazine interview.